GTM: A General Time-series Model for Enhanced Representation Learning of Time-Series Data: Experiments

 \subsection{Long-term Forecasting}

 For long-term forecasting, we select representative baselines and cite their results respectively.
-These SOTA models include the LLM-enhanced model GPT4TS\cite{Zhou23}, the multi-task time series foundation model UniTS-PMT\cite{gao24}, the task-specific time series foundation model $TTM_E$, TimesNet\cite{Ekambaram24, Wu23}, the Transformer-based models PatchTST, FEDformer, Autoformer, Informer\cite{Nie23, Zhou22, Wu21, Zhou21}, and the MLP-based model Dlinear\cite{Zeng23}.
-Note that we choose baselines that match our experimental settings the most and exclude models that involve pre-training and fine-tuning on the same datasets for downstream tasks.
-The long-term forecasting lengths includes $T\in \{96, 192, 336, 720\}$ time points.
-We utilize MSE and MAE as evaluating metrics for long-term forecasting.
-Notable, GTM directly utilizes pre-trained model without any modifications.
-As shown in Table \ref{table:full-forecasting}, GTM outperforms all the SOTA models, achieving the best result in 21 and second best in 22 out of total 50 tests.
-The second best model $PatchTST$, achieves the best in 14 and second best in 15.
+These SOTA models include the LLM-enhanced model GPT4TS \citep{Zhou23}, the multi-task TSFM UniTS-PMT \citep{Gao24}, the task-specific TSFM $TTM_E$, TimesNet \citep{Ekambaram24, Wu23}, the Transformer-based models PatchTST, FEDformer, Autoformer, Informer \citep{Nie23, Zhou22, Wu21, Zhou21}, and the MLP-based model Dlinear \citep{Zeng23}.
+We focus on baselines that align closely with our experimental settings, excluding models that require pre-training and fine-tuning on the same datasets for downstream tasks.
+The long-term forecasting lengths include $T\in \{96, 192, 336, 720\}$ time points.
+We use MSE and MAE as evaluation metrics.
+Notably, GTM directly utilizes a pre-trained model without any modifications.
+As shown in Table \ref{table:avg. results for long-term forecasting}, GTM outperforms all SOTA models, achieving the highest total number of best- and 2nd-best-place results across tests with varying forecasting lengths, while PatchTST ranks second.
+Full results, additional baseline comparisons with SOTA TSFMs Sundial and Time-MOE, and error bar analysis with 95\% confidence intervals and more experiments on extended challenging, real-world datasets are provided in Appendix \ref{appendix: forecast}.